Luther and Indulgences

 He exclaims in theses #91, “If, therefore, indulgences were preached according to the spirit and intention of the pope, all these doubts would be readily resolved.
 Indeed, they would not exist.”
 The Pope had a good spirit and intention behind the indulgences, but the people sent out to proclaim that truth turned out to be rotten crooks.

 Indulgences are not evil.
 On the contrary, they have a strong biblical basis to them.
 For doing small deeds of love are rewarded by Christ (Matthew 10:42).
 Similarly, giving a donation to help Michelangelo and Raphael make a glorious Temple for the Lord would be rewarded by Christ.
-Or as the Scriptures say, “Give for alms those things which are within; and behold, everything is clean for you" (Luke 11:41).
+Or as the Scriptures say to give "alms...and behold, everything is clean for you" (Luke 11:41).
 Being a joyful giver, unattached to serving the god of mammon, means that the Lord does not intend to punish your sins.
 For, “everything is clean for you.”
 In the 16th century, the Church was not selling indulgences.
 The Church was teaching the faith, "that was once for all delivered to the saints" (Jude 1:3).